Kombu Ramen with soy glazed chicken, pak choi and a jammy egg

 Mix the soy sauce, sugar, mirin and garlic in a small bowl.
 Heat oil in a frying pan and cook the chicken on a medium heat until almost fully cooked.

 Increase the pan to a high heat and add the sauce mixture.
-Turn the chicken as it cooks in the sauce to coat evenly.
+Turn the chicken/tofu as it cooks in the sauce to coat evenly.

-Once the sauce has thickened and fully coats the chicken and the chicken is cooked through, remove and set aside to rest before slicing.
+Once the sauce has thickened and fully coats the protein and it is cooked through, remove and set aside to rest before slicing.

-Add the drained noodles and pak choi to the boiling broth and cook for 2 mins or until pak choi is tender.
+Add the drained noodles and pak choi to the ramen broth and cook for 2 mins or until pak choi is tender.

 Serve the broth into bowls and divide the pak choi and noodles.
 Top with the sliced soy glazed chicken and jammy egg.
 Sprinkle with a pinch of furikake, sliced spring onion and chilli to serve.